timmyfaraday/TFT.jl/README.md

 ## Overview

-TFT.jl is a Julia package for Taylor-Fourier Transform. xxx
+TFT.jl is a Julia package for Taylor-Fourier Transform.

 ## Installation